 Implemented functionality using React Native and ES6.

 Project Name2: SHIKSHAN, Technology Used: React Native with ES6, Environment-Visual Studio Code.
-7
+Project Duration- 2016-2017

 Description: Project Shikshan was based on Educational content app, in which it has two modules: one is Teacher/faculty module and other is Student module.
 In Student module, there was Student Dashboard has class list, where Student logons with class name and then selects different Subject and after selecting specific Subject, Topics of Chapter, are selected.
 Student has to submit the status of reading, giving test and submit it.